frankchen07/writing/posts/a product deconstruction of phantom wallet.md

 2. Anytime a seed phrase is generated by an application on a hot device connected to the internet, there's some degree of assumed trust in the application and your device.
 Security aficionados prefer to generate their seed phrases in a cold, offline device.
 Again, this is a little more advanced and beginners may duck out.

 3. Phantom isn't open source.
-This wouldn't cause any crypto-beginners to necessarily drop out, but for open source supporters or developers who want to understand the security and code, this may be suspicious.
+This wouldn't cause any crypto-beginners to necessarily drop out, but for open source supporters or developers who want to understand the security and code, this may inhibit them from doing so.

 Frustrations:

 1. No fiat on-ramp options forces me to go off the wallet and come back later when I have funds to use it.
+The onboarding experience is therefore limited to when I can withdraw SOL from a centralized exchange.
+One way to sidestep that is to use a DEX and other crypto assets and wallets to make a transfer, but we're still talking about onboarding beginner users right?
 2. The mobile application search was horrendous.
 I quit using search before I even found an application to connect to.
 3. Based on the two experiences above, Phantom isn't really a good "onboarding" experience, despite being a decent wallet.
+I'll explain below.

-A wallet can just be a wallet, but building in a better onboarding experience would drastically augment adoption.
-Most users probably would start at the application services level, and discover that Phantom is a good choice to let them get access to certain decentralized applications.
-It's then up to Phantom to 1. be delightful but also 2. universally make it easy for users to interact with any dApp.
+A wallet can just be a method of transferring assets, but building an engaging onboarding experience would most likely prevent several of the dead-stops I experienced.
+Most users probably would start at the application services level and discover that Phantom is a good choice to let them get access to certain decentralized applications.
+It's then up to Phantom to one, be delightful but also two, universally make it easy for users to interact with the Solana dApp ecosystem.

-What are the biggest barriers to making a smooth wallet experience?
+So, what are the biggest barriers to making a smooth wallet experience?

 1. Fiat on-ramps - most wallets aren't order books.
 I had to go to Coinbase to fund my Phantom wallet.
 I couldn't transfer my assets for a period of time, and so "getting started" actually took a couple of a days.
+Even if I had used a decentralized exchange, "getting started" now means I needed prior knowledge to actually get started.
 2. Identity - depending on the application that's being accessed, wallets are a form of identity.
 Different applications have varying levels of identification.
 Maybe you're looking to use the wallet as a burner, instead of "making it your own" and associating it to a readable `.sol` address and amassing collectibles.
 Because Phantom had a collectibles section, it's assumed that users would be more likely to "make it their own", but it's perfectly possible to keep generating burner addresses as well.
+I take pride in having a `.sol` name, as an example, and I would want to interact with dApps using that named identity.
-3. Mobile integration of applications.
-I still don't imagine a good experience switching between applications on the phone.
-I The screen is too small, and copying addresses from the wallet to the dApp and back leaves room for error.
-The Phantom app search was also horrendous.
-The Solana marketplace of dApps was really only searchable in-browser.
+3. Mobile integration of applications - I haven't seen a good experience yet connecting a mobile dApp to a wallet on a mobile phone.
+The screen is too small, and copying addresses from the wallet to the dApp and back leaves room for error.
+The Phantom app search left me yearning for more.
+There's definitely potential there.